Notes on the Geography of Indonesia: Prambanan et al

-Inside the Shiva temple, Shiva is shown in human form and standing on a lotus, an unusual combination but a reminder of the co-existence in the region of Hinduism and Buddhism.
+Inside the Shiva temple, Shiva is shown in human form and standing on a lotus, an unusual combination but a reminder of the co-existence here of Hinduism and Buddhism.

-In the north entrance of the temple, Shiva's wife Durga is shown killing a buffalo demon.
+In the north entrance of the temple, Shiva's wife Parvati, here in the incarnation of Durga, is shown killing the buffalo demon.

 On the western side, their son Ganesh.

 Facing his master but in his own temple, the bull Nandi.

 Next to Shiva, Vishnu stands in his own temple.

 On Shiva's other side, Brahma stands in his own temple.

 The temple is bordered by makaras with especially fine trunks.

 Inside, there are now-empty sculpture niches reminiscent of European and Middle Eastern arches.